MayNiklas/shadowplay-sort/README.md

 - Videos / Recordings / Valorant / 2022 / 06 / 05 / videos / Valorant 2022.06.05 - 22.03.42.05.DVR.mp4
 - Videos / Recordings / Valorant / 2022 / 06 / 05 / screenshots / Valorant Screenshot 2022.06.05 - 22.05.37.85.png

-## Status of the tool

-Currently, I still have to implement two different features, for the sorting to work with any game.
-Currently, I have implemented the sorting for the game Valorant.
-Valorant is hard coded in the tool.
-I also need to find a way, to more effiently detect the date used in the filename.

 ## Usage

 ### Nix & NixOS